haiwera-silk-cd/magento-devdocs/_videos/fundamentals/add-a-new-table-to-database.md

 {% endhighlight %}
 {% endcollapsible %}

-## Step 7: Run the upgrade scripts and verify that the table has changed
+## 步骤7.
+Run the upgrade scripts and verify that the table has changed

 Run the SetupUpgrade script again: